[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 It's no longer on the site, but it looks a lot like this piece (except mine is breathable mesh).

-My equipment for sleeping
+My sleeping gear

 This is why I spent so much time looking for the right equipment, with two criteria: performance and size, which had to be as small as possible.

-The question of the inflatable mattress
+The inflatable mattress question

 I know the price can be scary, but the quality is really there!